DrAbcOfficial/metatcl/README.md

 2. The `s_tcl_exec` will automatically reset the VM.

-3. The `s_tcl_exec` parameter will be passed into the file as an array of global variables with `arg` as the variable name.
+3. The `s_tcl_exec` parameter will be passed into the file as an array of global variables with `argv` as the variable name.

 4. All command start with `s_`, wth?
 It's a simple way to stop some "generous" server from "helping" you execute some "absolutely harmless" tcl script.